Crucial NATO decisions expected in Finland, Sweden this week

-STOCKHOLM (AP) — To join or not to join?
-The NATO question is coming to a head this week in Finland and Sweden where Russia’s invasion of Ukraine has shattered the long-held belief that remaining outside the military alliance was the best way to avoid trouble with their giant neighbor.
+STOCKHOLM (AP) — Key decision-makers in non-aligned Finland and Sweden are set to announce their positions on NATO membership this week in what could be a serious blow to Russia as its military struggles to make decisive gains in Ukraine.

-If Finland’s president and the governing Social Democrats in both countries come out in favor of accession in the next few days, NATO could soon add two members right on Russia’s doorstep.
+If Finland’s president and the Social Democrats who govern both countries ignore Moscow's warnings and come out in favor of accession, NATO could soon add two new members right on Russia’s doorstep.

+Such an expansion by the Western military alliance would leave Russia surrounded by NATO countries in the Baltic Sea and the Arctic, as well as represent a serious setback for Russian President Vladimir Putin.

+Putin cited NATO's previous expansion in Eastern Europe - and the possibility of Ukraine joining the alliance - among the reasons for Russia's invasion of Ukraine on Feb.
+24. On Monday, he marked Victory Day - the holiday when Russia commemorates Nazi Germany's surrender in World War II - without being able to celebrate any major breakthroughs in Ukraine.

-That would be a historic development for the two Nordic countries: Sweden has avoided military alliances for more than 200 years, while Finland adopted neutrality after being defeated by the Soviet Union in World War II.
+Belonging to NATO would be a historic development for the two Nordic countries: Sweden has avoided military alliances for more than 200 years, while Finland adopted neutrality after its defeat by the Soviet Union in World War II.

-NATO membership was never seriously considered in Stockholm and Helsinki until Russian forces attacked Ukraine on Feb.
-24. Virtually overnight, the conversation in both capitals shifted from “Why should we join?" to “How long does it take?”
+NATO membership was never seriously considered in Stockholm and Helsinki until Russian forces attacked Ukraine more than 10 weeks ago.
+Virtually overnight, the conversation in both capitals shifted from “Why should we join?" to “How long does it take?”

-Along with hard-nosed Ukrainian resistance and wide-ranging Western sanctions, it’s one of the most significant ways in which the invasion appears to have backfired on Russian President Vladimir Putin.
+Along with hard-nosed Ukrainian resistance and wide-ranging Western sanctions, it’s one of the most significant ways in which the invasion appears to have backfired on Putin.

-If Finland and Sweden join the alliance, Russia would find itself completely surrounded by NATO countries in the Baltic Sea and the Arctic.

 “There is no going back to the status quo before the invasion,” said Heli Hautala, a Finnish diplomat previously posted to Moscow and a research fellow at the Center for a New American Security in Washington.